The Evolution of Renewable Energy: A Detailed Timeline

 The 21st century has been marked by a revolution in renewable energy, with exponential growth in installations, technological breakthroughs, and increasing global commitment to sustainable energy.

-Global wind power capacity surpassed 100 GW, highlighting the rapid growth of wind energy as a major source of electricity.
+Global wind power capacity surpassed 100 GW, highlighting the rapid growth of wind energy as a major source of electricity.2010: Solar Power Boom

 Solar power experienced a significant boom, with global installed capacity reaching 40 GW.
-The sharp decline in solar PV costs, driven by technological advancements and economies of scale, contributed to this surge.
+The sharp decline in solar PV costs, driven by technological advancements and economies of scale, contributed to this surge.2015: The Paris Agreement

 For the first time, renewable energy sources, including wind, solar, hydro, and biomass, generated more electricity than coal in the United States.
 This marked a significant milestone in the transition to clean energy.